Volksdeutscher Selbstschutz: After the conquest of Poland

 The organization was ordered to be dissolved on 26 November 1939, but the changeover continued until the spring of 1940.
 Among the reasons were instances of extreme corruption, disorderly behavior and conflicts with other organizations.
-Members were instructed to join Schutzstaffel and Gestapo instead.
+Members were instructed to join the Schutzstaffel (SS) and Gestapo instead.
 In the summer of 1940, the new Sonderdienst battalions were formed in place of Selbstschutz and assigned to the head of the civil administration in the new Gau.

 It is difficult to estimate the extent and impact of VS activities, as Polish authorities were not able to properly gather evidence once the invasion started, and much of the German documentation related to those activities did not survive the war.
 The existence of a large paramilitary organization of ethnic Germans with Polish citizenship that engaged in widespread massacres of Poles and helped in the German attack on Poland later served as one of the reasons for the expulsion of Germans after the war.
 According to German researcher Dieter Schenk, some 1,701 former members of Selbstschutz who committed mass atrocities were identified in postwar Germany.
 However, there were only 258 cases of judicial investigations, and 233 of them were cancelled.
-Only ten Selbstschutz members were ever sentenced by the German courts.
+Only 10 Selbstschutz members were ever sentenced by the German courts.
 This situation was described by Schenk as a "disgrace for the German court system".